 Chair, Chapel Hill, NC

-Dr. Mauro is president of University of North Carolina (UNC) Faculty Physicians and senior executive of Revenue Cycle, UNC Health Care.
-Dr. Mauro holds the Ernest H. Wood Distinguished Professorship of Radiology and is a professor of surgery.
+Dr. Mauro is president of University of North Carolina (UNC) Faculty Physicians and senior physician executive of UNC Health Care System Revenue Cycle.
+Dr. Mauro is the James H. Scatliff Distinguished Professor of Radiology, as well as a professor of surgery and interim chair of the Department of Surgery, at the UNC at Chapel Hill School of Medicine.
 He has been a faculty member at UNC since 1982.

 A dedicated RSNA volunteer, Dr. Mauro served on the Scientific Program Committee beginning in 2005, and as chair from 2009 to 2013.
 He served on the Public Information Advisors Network from 2002 to 2011.
 Dr. Mauro is a regular faculty member for annual meeting educational courses and was the associate editor of Radiology from 2002 to 2007.
 He has served on the R&E Foundation Public Relations Committee and the Corporate Giving Subcommittee, and as an R&E Foundation grant reviewer.
-Dr. Mauro has been on the RSNA Board of Directors since 2015, serving as liaison for education.
+Dr. Mauro joined the RSNA Board of Directors in 2015, serving as liaison for education.